nesmamanasra/Angular-Framework-internship-PITA/README.md

     ![ng-3](https://user-images.githubusercontent.com/52491098/182569313-a7197391-371a-4f72-8d57-069129e6aad4.PNG)

-      -- We cannot put arithmetic operations into interpolation, gives us an error, but we can put this
+ ##### note: We cannot put arithmetic operations into interpolation, gives us an error, but we can put this
   || Because it makes sense in comparison

     #### simple practice